Prompt-Enabled Large AI Models for CSI Feedback: Introduction

 Building on these analyses, this work leverages the advantages of LAMs to enhance CSI feedback by incorporating knowledge of the mechanism underlying AI-based CSI feedback, thereby proposing a prompt-enabled LAM framework for CSI feedback.
 Specifically, we first investigate the mechanisms of AI-based CSI feedback by analyzing feedback accuracy across diverse CSI datasets.
-Key findings reveal that the superior performance of AI-based methods is attributed to their powerful fitting capabilities, which enable them to automatically handle CSI compression and reconstruction in general scenarios\footnote{In this work, general scenarios involve randomly generated channels without parameter distribution assumptions (e.g., path angle distribution), whereas specific scenarios involve channel generation based on predefined environment/distribution constraints, such as ray-tracing-based channels.}, as well as their ability to learn and exploit environmental knowledge embedded in CSI datasets of specific scenarios.
+Key findings suggest that the superior performance of AI-based methods is attributed to their powerful fitting capabilities, which enable them to automatically handle CSI compression and reconstruction in general scenarios\footnote{In this work, general scenarios involve randomly generated channels without parameter distribution assumptions (e.g., path angle distribution), whereas specific scenarios involve channel generation based on predefined environment/distribution constraints, such as ray-tracing-based channels for a designated area.}, as well as their ability to learn and exploit environmental knowledge embedded in CSI datasets of specific scenarios.
 Based on these findings, we propose employing LAMs for CSI feedback, leveraging their strong fitting capabilities to achieve high-quality CSI feedback in general scenarios.
-Furthermore, to enhance performance, the channel distribution for each scenario---represented by the mean of the channel magnitude in the angular domain---is introduced as a prompt and fed into the LAM, directly embedding environmental knowledge into the feedback process.
+Furthermore, to enhance performance, the channel distribution for each scenario---represented by the mean of the channel magnitude in the angular-delay domain---is introduced as a prompt and fed into the LAM, directly embedding environmental knowledge into the feedback process.

-The main contributions of our work are as follows: \begin{itemize} \item {\bf Unveiling AI-based CSI feedback mechanisms:} We conduct extensive experiments using diverse CSI datasets to explore the underlying mechanisms of AI-based CSI feedback.
-Our observations reveal that the powerful fitting abilities of AI-based CSI compression and reconstruction, combined with the effective learning and utilization of environmental knowledge, are key enablers behind the superior performance of AI-based CSI feedback.
+The main contributions of our work are as follows: \begin{itemize} \item {\bf Probing AI-based CSI feedback mechanisms:} We conduct extensive simulations using diverse CSI datasets to explore the underlying mechanisms of AI-based CSI feedback.
+Our observations suggest that the powerful fitting abilities of AI-based CSI compression and reconstruction, combined with the effective learning and utilization of environmental knowledge, are key enablers behind the superior performance of AI-based CSI feedback.

 \item {\bf Introducing LAMs for CSI feedback:} We propose a novel LAM-enabled AI-based CSI feedback framework based on transformers, designed to leverage LAMs' multitasking and generalization capabilities for improving feedback accuracy in general scenarios.